 - The collection of signatures for petitions or request for completion of surveys is subject to the same regulations as those which govern distribution of materials.
-Such matters should be submitted to the Director of Student Life and Development.
+Such matters should be submitted to the Executive Director of Retention and Support Programs.

 - Fundraising on campus

 - The procedure for solicitation should follow that outlined in “procedures for presentations of programs or activities” (Section C).

 - The solicitations of funds in classrooms is expressly prohibited.

 - All funds collected for an activity on campus (including membership dues) must be deposited to the credit of the organization involved with the College cashier within 24 hours of collection.
 Funds may be withdrawn through the normal fund expenditure procedures outlined by the College Cashier’s Office.

 - Tables for fund raising purposes may be placed only in designated areas.

 - All materials to be posted by student organizations must be approved by the Marketing Office, RDMT 201 and stamped at the Dandini Campus, RDMT 315.

 - All materials must clearly designate the sponsoring organization, contact name, and contact phone number or email address.